 As at the end of the reporting period, there was no indication that the loans and advances to the subsidiaries are not recoverable.
-The Group and the Company do not specifically monitor the ageing of advances to the subsidiaries.
+The Company does not specifically monitor the ageing of advances to the subsidiaries.

 26.5 Liquidity risk